compada/.github/profile/README.md

 # Compada Engineering

 Welcome to Compada Engineering!
-If you stumbled upon this, and you’re not really sure what we’re about, please head over to <https://www.compada.io>; send us your resume if you believe in our mission.
-If you’re new to the organization, we’re looking forward to working with you!
+If you stumbled upon this, and you're not really sure what we're about, please head over to <https://www.compada.io>; send us your resume if you believe in our mission.
+If you're new to the organization, we're looking forward to working with you!

 Check out <https://github.com/orgs/compada/discussions> for any new announcements and to read up on our [ADRs](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/adr-process.html).
-Hopefully this living document can help you get started with our stack, and serve as a North Star if you’re ever lost.
+Hopefully this living document can help you get started with our stack, and serve as a North Star if you're ever lost.

 ## Architecture